Tampa Car Accident Lawyer

 The less blame you share, the more your final financial award package will be worth.

-What Compensation Is Available After a Car Accident in Tampa?
+What Compensation Is Available After a Car Accident?

-Insurance will be the primary source of compensation after a wreck in Tampa.
+Insurance will be the primary source of compensation after a wreck.
 Florida is a no-fault insurance state and PIP (personal injury protection) coverage is mandatory.
 Uninsured motorist coverage is suggested, but not required.
-This means that you’ll have to seek benefits from your own auto coverage after an accident, regardless of where the blame lies.
+This means that you’ll have to seek benefits from your own auto coverage, regardless of where the blame lies.